rdembitskyi/distributed-systems-ucu/README.md

 The retry mechanism uses a two-phase approach:

-1. **Blocking Phase**: When quorum is not reached, master blocks the client and retries failed workers until quorum threshold is met
+1. **Blocking Phase**: When required write concern count is not reached, master blocks the client and retries failed workers until threshold is met
-2. **Background Phase**: Once quorum is achieved, client receives success response while remaining failed workers are retried in background async tasks
+2. **Background Phase**: Once write concern is achieved, client receives success response while remaining failed workers are retried in background async tasks

 This ensures:
-- ✅ Clients get fast responses once quorum is reached
+- ✅ Clients get fast responses once write concern is reached
 - ✅ Eventual consistency for all workers without blocking clients
 - ✅ Parallel clients never block each other
 - ✅ Strong references to background tasks prevent garbage collection (bounded deque with max 1000 tasks)